-- Abbot Beyne School strives to offer all students a Dyslexia, Autism, Attention Deficit, communication friendly environment - The curriculum is differentiated to ensure all pupils are able to access it, for example, by grouping, 1:1 work, learning style, resources, digital support, and content of the lesson or support from additional adults - We personalize the curriculum by offering Prince's Trust Achieve Awards - A reduced timetable for a short time to allow a student to settle or become accustomed to change can be offered - We adapt our resources and staffing to accommodate student's needs - Aids such as laptops, coloured overlays, visual timetables, larger font are all easily available - All reasonable adjustments are made, for example, giving longer processing times, pre-teaching of key vocabulary, reading instructions aloud, etc. - Students are monitored and assessed to ensure that appropriate Examination Access Arrangements are in place - Abbot Beyne School have an Accessibility Plan Statement and Equality Information Advice and Guidance available on the school website.
+- The curriculum is differentiated to ensure all pupils are able to access it, for example, by grouping, 1:1 work, learning style, resources, digital support, and content of the lesson or support from additional adults - We personalize the curriculum by offering Prince's Trust Achieve Awards - A reduced timetable for a short time to allow a student to settle or become accustomed to change can be offered - We adapt our resources and staffing to accommodate student's needs - Aids such as laptops, coloured overlays, visual timetables, larger font are all easily available - All reasonable adjustments are made, for example, giving longer processing times, pre-teaching of key vocabulary, reading instructions aloud, etc. - Students are monitored and assessed to ensure that appropriate Examination Access Arrangements are in place - Abbot Beyne School have an Accessibility Plan Statement and Equality Information Advice and Guidance available on the school website.